 Previous chapter: Original launch pads for Proton rockets at Site 81

-Above: The space processing building 92A-50 is one of the newest facilities in Baikonur.
+Above: Spacecraft processing building 92A-50 is one of the newest facilities in Baikonur.
 A huge storage site for Proton rockets can be seen on the background on the right.

 Before its arrival to the launch pad, the Proton rocket is assembled and tested in horizontal position at a dedicated facility located at Site 92.
 Building No. 92-1 is around 120 meters long and 50 meters wide.
 Segments of the rocket arrive into the building by rail from the Khrunichev production plant in Moscow.
 Up to four launchers can be processed in the building simultaneously.
 A pair of extensions to the building were built to handle pyrotechnic devices and various support systems.

 The main processing hall for Proton was designed to have one work place for the assembly of the rocket and another for integrated tests of a fully assembled vehicle.
 A special revolver-like device was developed for the assembly of the Proton's first stage with its central core and six strap-on tanks.

 Proton's unmanned passengers such as satellites or space station modules collectively known by Russian abbreviation KGCh, which stands for (Space Head Section), loaded with propellant first and packed under their fairings.
 Most unmanned satellites are also attached to an upper (fourth) stage, such as Block-D or Briz-M. In the next step, they are delivered to Building No. 92-1 by rail for integration and testing with the first three stages of the rocket.